vid0326/QBFood/Readme.md

 - Configure `.env` for:
   - `MONGODB_URI`
   - `JWT_SECRET`
-  - `STRIPE_SECRET_KEY` (and optionally webhook/URLs depending on your setup)
+  - `STRIPE_SECRET_KEY` (and optionally webhook URLs depending on your setup)
-- Start Backend then Frontend.
+- Start the Backend first, then the Frontend.

 ---